emrekaya28/-stanbul-mall-shopping-analysis/README.md

 🏬 Project Summary
 This project demonstrates an end-to-end data analytics workflow, analyzing 99,457 customer transactions across 10 major Istanbul shopping malls.
 By integrating Excel for data preparation and profit analysis, SQL Server for advanced querying, and Power BI for interactive visualization, the dashboard uncovers key patterns in revenue, customer demographics, and mall performance.

-🛠️ The Data Journey (Step-by-Step)
+🛠️ The Data Journey

-1. Data Preparation & Profit Analysis (Excel)
+• Data Preparation & Profit Analysis (Excel)

 Cleaning: Verified 99,457 records with zero null values across all columns.